bjrmatos/comment/README.md

 npm start
 ```

-If you decided to run your app on port 80, you will the command above as root.
+If you want to run your app on port 80, you need to execute the command above as root.

 ```
 sudo npm start